Speaking Topics Presented at

 - Learn to question unreliable cultural assumptions.

-- Increase your effectiveness by communicating what you learned about mental health
+- Increase your effectiveness by communicating what you learned about mental health problems with others.

 - Apply political efforts that can decrease the development of mental health problems.